Iterative Collaborative Filtering for Sparse Matrix Estimation: Proving distance estimates are close when has rank

-This section is dedicated to establishing that the distance estimates \eqref{eq:dist1} and \eqref{eq:dist2} are good approximations of the desired ideal distances as claimed in the statements of Lemmas \ref{lemma:dist_1} and \ref{lemma:dist_2}.
+This section is dedicated to establishing that the distance estimates \eqref{eq:dist1} and \eqref{eq:dist2} are good approximations of the desired ideal distances as claimed in the statements of Lemmas \ref{lemma:dist_1} and \ref{lemma:dist_2} when $f$ has rank $r$.
 We start by establishing key auxiliary concentration results which will lead to their proofs.